telerik/report-server-docs/knowledge-base/installation-stuck-backup.md

 ## Description

-When upgrading an existing instance of the Report Server to a newer version, the installation appears to get stuck at the at the "Running metadata backup script" step.
+When upgrading an existing instance of the Report Server to a newer version, the installation appears to get stuck at the "Running metadata backup script" step.

 Fig.1 - Stuck in the MSI installer